-If you must reboot the system but SMC IS is inaccessible, do the following:
+If you must reboot the system but the Management Center is inaccessible, do the following:

 - 1. Log in via the system console as root, such as via via IPMI or a monitor/keyboard.

 - 2. Reboot the system:

 - # reboot

 Network Configuration Issues